rexoliver/net-weather/README.md

-# Standard Github Repository Template
+# ASP.NET Weather Fetching Application

 This is a starter repo template anyone can use to make starting a github repository easier!